 Compiled Code Format

 The memory layout of the compiled bytecode is the following.

 cbc_compiled_code structure with several fields.
 These fields contain the key properties of the compiled code.

 The literals part is an array of ecma values.
-These values can contain any EcmaScript value types, e.g. strings, numbers, function and regexp templates.
+These values can contain any ECMAScript value types, e.g. strings, numbers, functions and regexp templates.
 The number of literals is stored in the

 literal_end field of the header.